 - Date of birth.

 - The total number of creditable years of service (applicants need a minimum of six years if they haven't served on active duty, or if their active duty time is less than the time specified above).

 - Name of the command providing the information.

-For Discharged Members of the National Guard, with No Active Duty Time Served
+Discharged Members With No Active Duty Time Served

 Honorably discharged Reservists who did not serve on active duty must send copies of their latest annual retirement points statement along with a copy of their discharge certificate.

-For Surviving Spouses Who Are Currently Receiving DIC (Dependency & Indemnity Compensation) Benefits
+Surviving Spouses and DIC (Dependency & Indemnity Compensation) Benefits

-You'll need to submit the following to the appropriate Compensation and Pension Office: VA form 21-534, the veteran's DD214 if possible, your marriage license, the servicemembers' death certificate or form DD1300.
+Surviving spouses who are currently receiving DIC benefits will need to submit VA form 26-1817 and the veteran's DD214 if it's available.
+Those spouses who are not currently receiving DIC benefits will need to submit the following to the appropriate Compensation and Pension Office: VA form 21-534, the veteran's DD214 if possible, a marriage license, and the service members' death certificate or form DD1300.